 In addition to its internal valuation process, in arriving at estimates of fair value for its investments in its Private Loan portfolio companies, the Company, among other things, consults with a nationally recognized independent financial advisory services firm.
 The nationally recognized independent financial advisory services firm analyzes and provides observations and recommendations and an assurance certification regarding the Company's determinations of the fair value of its Private Loan portfolio company investments.
-The nationally recognized independent financial advisory services firm is generally consulted relative to the Company's investments in each Private Loan portfolio company at least once every calendar year, and for the Company's investments in new Private Loan portfolio company may determine that it is not cost-effective, and as a result is not in its stockholders' best interest, to consult with the nationally recognized independent financial advisory services firm one or more Private Loan portfolio company is determined to be inisignificant relative to the total Investment Portfolio.
-The Company's investment in a Private Loan portfolio company is determined to be insignificant relative to the total Investment Portfolio.
+The nationally recognized independent financial advisory services firm is generally consulted relative to the Company's investments in each Private Loan portfolio company at least once every calendar year, and for the Company's investments in new Private Loan portfolio companies, at least once in the twelve-month period subsequent to the initial investment.
+In certain instances, the Company may determine that it is not cost-effective, and as a result is not in its stockholders' best interest, to consult with the nationally recognized independent financial advisory services firm on its investments in one or more Private Loan portfolio companies.
+Such instances include, but are not limited to, situations where the fair value of the Company's investment in a Private Loan portfolio company is determined to be insignificant relative to the total Investment Portfolio.
 The Company consulted with and received an assurance certification from its independent financial advisory services firm in arriving at its determination of fair value on its investments in a total of seven Private Loan portfolio companies for the three months ended March 31, 2021, representing approximately 21% of the total Private Loan portfolio at fair value as of March 31, 2021, and on a total of nine Private Loan portfolio companies for the three months ended March 31, 2020, representing approximately 20% of the total Private Loan portfolio at fair value as of March 31, 2020.
 Excluding its investments in Private Loan portfolio companies that, as of March 31, 2021 and 2020, as applicable, had not been in the Investment Portfolio for at least twelve months subsequent to the initial investment and its investments in Private Loan portfolio companies that were not reviewed because the investment is valued based upon third-party quotes or other independent pricing, the percentage of the Private Loan portfolio reviewed and certified by its independent financial advisory services firm for the three months ended March 31, 2021 and 2020 was 23% and 25% of the total Private Loan portfolio at fair value as of March 31, 2021 and 2020, respectively.